RandyBoBandy92/bcit_tutorials/PHP-How-To-Set-Up-X-Debug.md

 ```

 Adjust the `pathMappings` value to match your local setup if necessary.
+If you have a project open in VS Code, launch a terminal window inside your IDE then use the `pwd` command to get the current working directory.
+Replace `//Applications/MAMP/htdocs` with the output from `pwd` and you should be good to go.